return to homepage

 Peppermint Essential Oil

-Peppermint essential oil is another oil that has been used for centuries by many ancient cultures mainly because of its many digestive health properties.
+Peppermint essential oil is another oil that has been used for centuries by many ancient cultures mainly because of its many digestive health properties, but it has a multitude of beneficial properties for mind, body and health.

-It also helps the respiratory system and circulation, and is an anti-inflammatory and an antiseptic.
+It helps the respiratory system and circulation, and is an anti-inflammatory and an antiseptic.

 Common Name: